thehui87/Learning-Godot/class_node.md

 #### <a name="raise">raise</a>
   * void  **`raise`**  **(** **)**

 Move this node to the top of the array of nodes of the parent node.
-This is often useful on GUIs ([[control|Control]]), because their order of drawing fully depends on their order in the tree.
+This is often useful on GUIs ([Control](class_control)), because their order of drawing fully depends on their order in the tree.

 #### <a name="set_owner">set_owner</a>
   * void  **`set_owner`**  **(** [Node](class_node) owner  **)**